Paschke duality and assembly maps: G -bornological coarse spaces and KCXGc

-The category $G\BC$ of $G$-bornological coarse spaces was introduced in \cite{equicoarse}.
+The category $G\BC$ of $G$-bornological coarse spaces was introduced in \cite[Def.
+2.1]{equicoarse}.
 Its objects are triples $(X,\cC,\cB)$ of a very small $G$-set $X$ with a $G$-coarse structure $\cC$ and a $G$-bornology $\cB$ which is compatible with $\cC$.
 Morphisms are maps of $G$-sets which are controlled and proper.
 We usually use the shorter notation $X$ for $G$-bornological coarse spaces.
-We refer to \cite{equicoarse} and \cite{buen} for details about this category.

 Let $X$ be in $G\BC$.
-Then we can consider the category in $\Ccat$ {(cf.\ Definition~\ref{qrohwoifewfqwefqwfewqf} for $\tCglf(X)$).} It is the wide subcategory of $ \tCglf(X)$ consisting of the $G$-invariant morphisms, i.e., morphisms $A$ satisfying $g\cdot A=A$ for all $g$ in $G$, see Definition \ref{qegijqgiofjfqewfqwef} and \eqref{eqwfijoifqjowiefjwoefewqfewqf}.
+Then we can consider the category in $\Ccat$, {where $ \tCglf(X)$ in $\Fun(BG,\Ccat)$ {is as} introduced in Definition~\ref{qrohwoifewfqwefqwfewqf}.
+Explicity, $ \Cglf(X) $} is the wide subcategory of $ \tCglf(X)$ consisting of the $G$-invariant morphisms, i.e., morphisms $A$ satisfying $g\cdot A=A$ for all $g$ in $G$, {where the $G$-action is given by {formula}} \eqref{eqwfijoifqjowiefjwoefewqfewqf}.
 Note that this construction does not use the coarse structure yet, but this will be the case in the following.

 If $Y,Y'$ are two subsets of $X$ and $U$ is an entourage of $X$, then we say that $Y'$ is $U$-separated from $Y$ if $Y'\cap U[Y]=\emptyset$, see \eqref{wfwfwefsdfsdfd} for the definition of the $U$-thickening $U[Y]$ of $Y$.
 We say that a morphism $A \colon (C,\rho,\mu)\to (C',\rho',\mu')$ in $ \Cglf(X)$ is $U$-controlled if $\mu'(Y')A\mu(Y)=0$ for all pairs of subsets $Y',Y$ of $X$ such that $Y'$ is $U$-separated from $Y$.